jgraettinger/blog/README.md

 [Flow](https://github.com/estuary/flow).
 Flow is a GitOps tool for integrating all of the systems you use to produce, process, and consume data.
-Today I want to talk about how Flow can help maintain complex materialized views in your database(s) of choice.
+Today I'll talk about how Flow can help you maintain complex materialized views in your database(s) of choice.

 ## The Shape of a Problem

-This post is a response to Liron Shapira's excellent "[Data Denormalization is Broken][1]".
+This post is a response to Liron Shapira's [Data Denormalization is Broken][1].
 Liron details the subtleties of a "simple" messaging application that models messages and user-to-room subscriptions.
-The app needs an indexed view for fast loads and good user experience, but Liron laments the difficulty of actually _maintaining_ a view like this.
+This hypothetical app needs an indexed view for fast loads and good user experience, but Liron laments the difficulty of actually _maintaining_ a view like this.
 He concludes (emphasis mine):